 Tools Support

-Integrated Development Environments (IDEs) like IntelliJ IDEA and Eclipse offer built-in tools to analyze your code for potential null pointer issues.
-They highlight problematic areas and suggest possible fixes.
-Additionally, static analysis tools such as FindBugs or SonarQube can be integrated into your build process to catch these issues early.
+Integrated Development Environments (IDEs) such as IntelliJ IDEA and Eclipse have built-in tools to analyse your code for potential null pointer issues.
+They spot trouble spots and suggest possible remedies.
+You can also integrate static analysis tools, such as FindBugs or SonarQube, into your build process to prevent these issues from occurring in the first place.

 Logging

-Implement detailed logging in your application to capture the state of variables and the flow of execution.
-Logging frameworks like Log4j or SLF4J can help you trace back to the source of a NullPointerException by providing insights into what your program was doing when the exception occurred.
+Use detailed logging in your application to log the state of variables and the flow of execution.
+Logging frameworks like Log4j or SLF4J can assist you in tracing the origin of a NullPointerException by offering a look into what your program was doing at the time the exception was thrown.
 For example,

 if (myObject == null) {